 Minimum Requirements for Degrees: M.S.: 30 credits; Ph.D.: 18 thesis credits

 The marine biology graduate program focuses on the ecology, physiology and biochemistry/molecular biology of marine organisms.
 Students may pursue either a M.S. or Ph.D. degree in marine biology.
 Graduate students are afforded excellent opportunities for laboratory and field research through the Institute of Marine Science.
-Laboratory facilities are available in Fairbanks, the Seward Marine Center, the Juneau Center, School of Fisheries and Ocean Sciences, the Kodiak Seafood and Marine Science Center and at the Kasitsna Bay Laboratory.
+Laboratory facilities are available in Fairbanks, the Seward Marine Center, the Juneau Center, College of Fisheries and Ocean Sciences, the Kodiak Seafood and Marine Science Center and at the Kasitsna Bay Laboratory.
 Opportunities for field work are available on the R/V Little Dipper, which operates in Resurrection Bay.